aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Briefly outlineeach alternative solution and then evaluate it in terms of its advantages and disadvantages
 No need to refer to theory or coursework here.>

+[ ] The fact that we need a logarithmic axis for response time to show the interquartile range at all indicates that the servers are suitable for a range of mobile situations. (regardless of whether OGC or Esri, XML JSON or image)

+[ ] Incorrect data is delivered only 0.6% of the time, there are few mobile situations where this would be a critical hinderance. (support this somewhere)

 [ ] Not a navigation server so higher time outs, longer response times (which are more a consequence of mobile networks and their hiccoughs generally) are not a major hinderance.